 PR (as we’re sure you know) is short for public relations.
 It’s all about managing your relationship with the public, and influencing other people’s opinions.
 You don’t need to influence everyone’s opinion – just stakeholders in your business.
 This could be customers, prospects, partners, fans, suppliers, investors, journalists, rivals, and employees.

 The Chartered Institute of Public Relations provides a thorough definition of PR .
 It says:

 “Public Relations is about reputation – the result of what you do, what you say and what others say about you.
 Public Relations is the discipline which looks after reputation, with the aim of earning understanding and support and influencing opinion and behaviour.
 It is the planned and sustained effort to establish and maintain goodwill and mutual understanding between an organisation and its publics.”

 PR helps businesses achieve a variety of goals, including improving and managing reputation, increasing sales, or attracting investment.
 So, a PR campaign is the structured deliverance of this activity.

-While we’re at it, let’s bust five common misconceptions about public relations and PR campaigns.
+Five common misconceptions about public relations and PR campaigns

 ONE: PR campaigns are all about newspapers and press releases